TariqAlQadi/TariqAlQadi/README.md

 # Hello World! 👋

 My name is Tariq.
-I'm 29 years old and located in Leipzig (Germany).
-I am always curious and open to new challenges.
-The first line of code I wrote was 2008 (on a Texas Instrument calculator).
-In my former mathematics studies I came across with JavaScript.
-Soon I realised, that web development is exactly the mixture of logic and creativity that suits me and I started to learn the basics.
-I got very passionate about coding and this motivated me to become a full-stack web developer (since february 2023).
+The first line of code I wrote was 2008 (on a Texas Instrument calculator) when I was 14 years old.
+In my former mathematics studies I got passionated about Coding and decided to become a full-stack web developer (since february 2023).

 <hr>

 ## 📆 2023

-I just finished the Web Development Bootcamp from [neue Fische](https://www.neuefische.de/) 🐬. <br/>
 Currently I am working as a Front-End Developer in Chemnitz (Germany)! <br/>
 By the way, I am also learning TypeScript and Angular right now.